 The best way to see Hawaii on a budget is to visit during the off-season (the cheapest time being in September.)
-That’s when airfare and hotel stays are the cheapest.
+That’s when airfare and hotel stays are the cheapest and you can usually find the best Hawaii packages.
 You can also look into budget vacation rentals.
 And then fill your itinerary with free things to do in Hawaii like outdoor entertainment, hiking, swimming, going for walks, and relaxing at the beach.

-While you might never want to leave Hawaii, usually people plan to stay 7-10 days in Hawaii.
+While you might never want to leave Hawaii, usually people plan to stay 7-10 days during their vacation to Hawaii.
 That gives enough time to get over jet lag, participate in a few scheduled activities, explore the island a bit, and have time to relax and unwind.

 What to Know Before Planning a Hawaii Trip